 While some of these books include (yes, you guessed it) surfing, they are all non-fiction about wanderlust, discovery and adventure.
 Two of them don’t even mention surfing!
 If you are dying to get back to the sea, these are the perfect way to take you there and maybe motivate you to plan a journey of your own!

 1. Swell by Liz Clark

-If you have ever dreamed of going on an epic sailing adventure to remote places, or conversely are curious what the heck Crosby, Still and Nash are singing about in “Southern Cross”, this book is for you.
+If you have ever dreamed of going on an epic sailing adventure to remote places, or conversely are curious what the heck Crosby, Stills, Nash & Young are singing about in “Southern Cross,” this book is for you.
 It feels like a journey from the 70s but actually took place a few years ago, which makes Liz Clark’s retelling of her sailing journey that much better: to know simple acts of kindness and untouched places still exist in this modern world.

 2. The Wave by Susan Casey

 The Wave delves into the science of waves while peppering in accounts of surfing big waves and various tsunamis.
 This book goes into the sheer power of the ocean, as well as the mindset of guys like Laird Hamilton.
 It intersperses science with stories and can be quite entertaining.

 James Nestor became obsessed with the notion of free diving and takes you through his own journey of seeing just how deep into the ocean he could descend.
 It is not a book so much about free diving as it is about the creatures that exist in our oceans, our interactions with them and how they communicate with one another, as well as solving myths and mysteries about shark attacks and dolphin behavior.

 4. In Search of Captain Zero by Allan Weisbecker